-The example we consider concerns the subsystems involved in controlling the landing gear of an aircraft [106], [133].
-Three modules are involved, as shown in Fig. 16.
+The example we consider concerns the subsystems involved in controlling the landing gear of an aircraft [124], [151].
+Three modules (components) are involved, as shown in Fig. 27.
 The autopilot controls the altitude, flight speed, and mode of the aircraft.
 The gear module positions the landing gear, which can be extended, retracted, or in some transitory configuration.
 The third module operates the doors that seal the gear storage area.
+The input to the decomposition algorithm is the overall system specification described below, together with which variables represent each component.
+The output are the specifications for each component and the interconnections between components, as described below.

 The variables take integer values, with appropriate units that can be ignored for our purpose here.
 We specify the following main properties collectively for these modules: